WMCPIGG/BestQuest/README.md

 BestQuest
 ============

-BestQuest is a HTML5/JavaScript multiplayer game experiment.
+BestQuest is fork of BrowserQuest, an HTML5/JavaScript multiplayer game experiment.
+It shouldn't be run by anyone except me, but the code's here anyway.

 Documentation